suss-vli/faq/vocareum/faq.md

     ![Select file on file tree](images/file-tree-select.png)

-**NOTE**: If you have multiple files/folders to download, you must do it one by one.
+{: .important } If you have multiple files/folders to download, you must do it one by one.
 The recommended way would be to zip up the files/folders into 1 zip file and you download the single zip file.

 3. Click on the **Download** icon button.